 NYC Condo Closing Costs

 Closing costs for sellers of a condominium apartment in New York typically range from 8% to 10% of the purchase price.
-At the closing sellers typically have to pay for real estate broker commissions, NYC and NY State Transfer Taxes, building fees and attorney fees.
+At the closing, sellers typically have to pay for real estate broker commissions, NYC and NY State Transfer Taxes, building fees, and real estate attorney fees.

 Real Estate Commission

 The Real Estate Brokers’ Commission is usually the largest expense for the sellers of apartments in New York.
-It is typically 6% of the purchase price,paid by the seller and split between the seller’s broker and purchaser’s broker.
-The brokers’ commission percentage is always fully negotiable, and should be negotiated with the brokers prior to hiring them.
-We also suggest our clients to negotiate things like duration of the agreement, termination rights, how the commission would be paid in case the seller themselves procure a purchaser, etc.
+It is typically 6% of the purchase price, paid by the seller and split between the seller’s broker and purchaser’s broker.
+The brokers’ commission percentage is always fully negotiable and should be negotiated with the brokers prior to hiring them.
+We also suggest our clients negotiate things like the duration of the agreement, termination rights, how the commission would be paid in case the seller themselves procure a purchaser, etc.

 The New York State Transfer Tax is 0.4% of the purchase price up to $3,000,000.
 For transactions over $3,000,000 The New York State Transfer Tax is 0.65%.